bzvnr/Renumber-Textile-References/README.md

 ### Project-Specific

 - [config.js](./lib/config.js) - a configuration file used to customize the project to the user's needs
-- *referenceSection* - specified in [config.js](./lib/config.js), a part of a text assumed to be the last [heading](https://textile-lang.com/doc/headings) or a unique last section in a text.
+- *referenceSection* - a variable in [config.js](./lib/config.js), a part of a text assumed to be the last [heading](https://textile-lang.com/doc/headings) / a unique last section in a text.
 The [program](./lib/renumberReferences.js) places all references under the *referenceSection* after it is finished renumbering them
   - As seen in the [example](#example), *referenceSection's* default value is `h2.
 External References`.
-This an be changed by following the [Configuration Instructions](#configuration)
+This can be changed by following the [configuration instructions](#configuration)
   - All references are placed under the *referenceSection*, regardless of where they are in the <textarea> (for limits see[limitations](#bugs)).
-Note that with the current implementation, any text after the *referenceSection* that is not a reference will be lost
+Note that with the current implementation, any text after the *referenceSection* that is not a reference may be lost

 ## Use Instructions

 A live version of project can be used with [GitHub Pages](https://bzvnr.github.io/Renumber-Textile-References/).
-The project can also be used offline by downloading it or cloning it from GitHub.
+The project can also be used offline by downloading or cloning it from GitHub.

 ### Requirements

 To use this project locally, Node.js and npm must be installed.
 See [installation instructions for Node.js for details](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm).
-A short video on how to install can also be viewed [here](https://youtu.be/OBhw2BOez0w?t=82).
+A short video on how to install Node.js can also be viewed [here](https://youtu.be/OBhw2BOez0w?t=82).

 ### Installation

 1. Click the green `Code` button [on the project's GitHub repository](https://github.com/bzvnr/Renumber-Textile-References) and download the project as a ZIP file
-2. Unzip the file (AKA Extract all)
+2. Unzip the file
 3. [Open your system's terminal](https://web.archive.org/web/20220528160004/https://towardsdatascience.com/a-quick-guide-to-using-command-line-terminal-96815b97b955?gi=f465d80a5ddf)
-4. In the terminal, navigate to the project's directory (folder)
-5. In the terminal, enter `cd [filePathToProjectDirectory]` without the brackets. (ex: `cd C:\Users\user\Downloads\Renumber-Textile-References-master\Renumber-Textile-References-master`).
-The directory navigated to should contain the project's `lib` folder
+4. In the terminal, navigate to the project's directory (folder).
+[If you are unfamiliar with terminal navigation, simply enter `cd [filePathToProjectDirectory]` without the brackets in the terminal (ex: `cd C:\Users\user\Downloads\Renumber-Textile-References-master\Renumber-Textile-References-master`).
+The directory navigated to should contain the project's `lib` folder.]
-6. In the terminal, enter `npm install` to download the npm packages required for the project
+5. In the terminal, enter `npm install` to download the npm packages required for the project

-The [webpage](./index.html) for the project should work locally.
+The [webpage](./index.html) for the project opened in most browsers should work locally after these instructions.

 ### Configuration